KaoruBB/audio2video/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details.
+Please feel free to submit issues and pull requests.

 ### Ways to Contribute
 - 🐛 Report bugs